sunny7899/sunny7899/README.md

 Migrated a legacy Angular2 app to Angular10 and moved the deployment process to Azure by creating pipelines and providing 75+ Percent test coverage.

 I grind HTML and CSS and then weld them with Angular into beautiful and efficient websites.
-I focus on a custom line of business applications with Angular Implement best practices in architecture for development and design.
+I focus on a custom line of business applications with Angular.
+Implement best practices in architecture for development and design.
 Drive technical road map and directions.
 Provide technical guidance and coaching.